-To the extent permitted by law, the HDHP will pay Benefits as the Secondary Plan to Medicare when you become eligible for Medicare, even if you don't elect to have Medicare.
-There are, however, Medicare-eligible individuals for whom the HDHP pays Benefits first and Medicare pays Benefits second:
+To the extent permitted by law, the HDHP pays Benefits as the Secondary Plan to Medicare when you become eligible for Medicare, even if you don't enroll in Medicare.
+There are, however, certain conditions when the Plan pays Benefits first and Medicare pays Benefits second:

-persons who are Actively at Work with a State Agency or with an Institution of Higher Education and their spouses; and individuals with End-Stage Renal Disease (ESRD) for a limited period of time, as determined by Medicare.
+- persons who are Actively at Work with a State Agency or with an Institution of Higher Education and their spouses; and - individuals with End-Stage Renal Disease (ESRD) for a limited period of time, as determined by Medicare.
 Current federal legislation related to Medicare for individuals with End-Stage Renal Disease states that group health plan coverage will be Primary for 30 months (during your coordination period).
 After the coordination period, Medicare is the Primary Plan and this plan is Secondary.
-Please note that if you do not sign up for Medicare Part B prior to Medicare becoming your Primary Plan, you will liable for the amounts Medicare would have paid.
+If you do not enroll in Medicare Part B prior to Medicare becoming your

+Primary Plan, Benefits payable under the Plan will be reduced, and that amount could be significant.
 For more information regarding ESRD and Coordination of Benefits visit Medicare.gov